att-comdev/halcyon-kubernetes/README.md

 **Requirements:**

-  * Ansible (version 2.1.1 and 2.1.2 tested)
+  * Ansible (version 2.1.1 and up)
-  * BYOC (bring your own cloud environments)
+  * BYOC (bring your own cloud environments) or Bare Metal Deployment Options

 Please see /docs/README.md for more information about SDN providers, plugins, and other useful information.
 Pull requests are welcome!

 ## Instructions
 This project was originally implemented as a Vagrant deployment.
 If you are looking for the Vagrant-based deployment for this, please go to the [vagrant-halcyon-kubernetes](https://github.com/att-comdev/halcyon-vagrant-kubernetes) repository.
 Vagrant deployment and use instructions are provided in that repository (including deployments directly to AWS, Openstack, and Virtualbox).

-1. Use your own inventory file, with the following groups:
+1. Use your own inventory file, with the following groups (see included `sample-inventory` file):
     - kube-masters (single node: for now)
     - kube-workers (as many as you'd like, excluding the master)
     - kube-control (same as your master)
-2. Deploy via Ansible
+2. Make any needed/custom modifications to the included `kube-deploy/group_vars/all.yml` configuration file.
+2. From the `kube-deploy` folder, use Ansible to deploy your cluster: `ansible-playbook -i ../inventory.ini kube-deploy.yml`

 ## Add-Ons